 |Monthly payments to pay off in 15 months||$67||$76|

 |Total paid after 15 months||$1,000||$1,119|

-Using a credit card for holiday expenses is far from your only option when it comes to the holidays.
+Using a credit card is far from your only option when it comes to holiday expenses.

 Opt for an Installment Loan or Low-Interest Credit Card

 If you absolutely need money to cover holiday spending, consider an installment loan.
 If approved, you’ll likely have all the cash you need as an upfront sum and regular monthly payments.
 Personal loans typically have lower average APRs than credit cards, too.